Software Licensing in Multi-Language and Multi-Country Environments

 Reputation and Trust

-Working with legal software reinforces the company’s reputation.
-Clients, partners, and auditors take note of the organization’s respect for licenses and copyright laws in all the countries where it operates.
+Using legal software builds the company's good name.
+Clients, partners, and auditors see that the company respects licenses and copyright laws in all the countries where it works.

 Types of Microsoft Office and Windows Licenses

-Microsoft offers various types of licenses for its flagship products, Office and Windows, tailored to different business sizes and use cases.
+Microsoft offers many types of licenses for its main products, Office and Windows.
+These are made for different business sizes and needs.
 The main options include:

 OEM Licenses (Original Equipment Manufacturer)

-These are licenses that come pre-installed on new computers.
-For example, when purchasing a PC with Windows pre-installed, it typically includes an OEM Windows license.
-These are more affordable but are tied to the original hardware and cannot be transferred to another device.
+These licenses come already installed on new computers.
+For example, when you buy a PC with Windows already on it, it usually comes with an OEM Windows license.
+These are cheaper, but they are linked to the computer they came with and cannot be moved to another device.

 Retail Licenses